eskns/styledwindcss/README.md

 ## usage

-If you are a new user wanting to use tailwindcss with styled-components, then ou
+If you are a new user wanting to use tailwindcss with styled-components, then our approach is ideal for you.
+If you want to switch over from twin.macro then you have to manually change the order of tw and styled-components function calls.

 ```
 import React from 'react';